Updated on April 27, 2023

 Where Can I Celebrate Saison Day This Year?

-Allagash hosted the official Saison Day celebrations virtually in 2020 and 2021.
-But this year, Allagash and friends are amped to commence in-person festivities on April 23rd, 2022.
+Allagash hosted the official Saison Day celebrations virtually in 2020 and 2021 before returning in person for the first time last year.
 In years past, Allagash’s neighbors at Oxbow Brewing Company (also located in Portland, ME) have served as the local hosts for the event.
-For the first time this year, Allagash and Oxbow will each be holding their own Saison Day parties.
+You can find Saison Day parties at both this year, plus a few more breweries nationwide.
+Allagash and friends can’t wait to continue the real-live fun on Saturday, April 29, 2023.

 Here’s the full list of participating breweries:

-Which Saisons Will I be Able to Try at These Locations during Saison Day?
+Which Saisons Can I Try at These Locations?

-Here Are the Five Allagash Saisons Offered on Saison Day 2022*
+Here Are the Eight Allagash Saisons Offered on Saison Day 2023*

-If I’m Celebrating Saison Day Somewhere Else, What Are Some Good Saisons to Try?
+If I’m Celebrating Somewhere Else, What Are Some Good Saisons to Try?

 We’re glad you asked!
 There are a ton of great breweries producing awesome saisons.
 We’ve put together a diverse list of traditional powerhouses and new-school gems.